 Hidden Beach was our last stop for our Tour C. Named Hidden because it is covered by walls of rock formations, which again, can be accessed through a hole.
 At that time, it was hard to swim because of the low tide and a lot of sea urchins.
 We just took the time to take pictures of the place.

 We returned back to the town and washed.
-We explored the town, checked for souvenirs, and ate street foods… again.
+We explored the town, checked for souvenirs, and ate street food… again.

 For dinner, we ate at a restaurant by the beach, called Sea Jane Resto Bar.
 After a very tiring day, we want to splurge on food.
 We ordered seafood and made sure nothing was left.
 A day has ended again, we return back to our lodging and made sure to regain energy.

 This was our last island hopping tour.
 We have seen many scenic places and we want more.
 We thought of getting Tour B or D but decided to stick to our itinerary.

 The next post will be about our unforgettable experience going to and in Nacpan Beach. 😀